CodeYourFuture/cookbook/recipes/vanilla-cake-recipe.md

 1. Mix everything together
 2. Bake for 30mins at 180 degrees Celsius
-3. Let cool and enjoy!
+3. Let cool and enjoy